ratchet-stpup/CinnamonTools/Applets/0dyseus@SysmonitorByOrcus/README.md

 - **gir1.2-gtop-2.0**: The gtop library reads information about processes and the state of the system.
 - **gjs**: Makes it possible for applications to use all of GNOME's platform libraries using the Javascript language.
-It's used by this applet to create its settings widnow.
+It's used by this applet to create its settings window.

 ## Differences with the original
 - I enabled the use of alpha to all the color pickers in the settings window.